6001 Research Data & Materials Policy

 Yale Researcher

-A Yale faculty member, staff member, post-doctoral appointee, trainee, or student who generates research data or materials with the support of Yale resources.
+A Yale faculty member, staff member, post-doc, trainee, or student who generates Research Data or materials with the support of Yale Resources.

 Yale Resources